input-output-hk/atala-prism/CONTRIBUTING.md

 ## Branches
 Atala PRISM intends to have two working versions:
 - The latest version, which includes everything, `master` right now.
-- The long-term supported version (LTS), like `1-3-x`, which we maintain by applying critical bugfixes only.
+- The long-term supported version (LTS), like `1-3-x`, which we maintain by applying critical bugfixes.

 Most Pull Requests (PRs) will be sent to `master`, critical bugfixes will be backported to the LTS version.